KoketsoMangwale/aws-iot-smartwatch-metrics/README.md

 # 🕒 Smart Watch Real-Time Streaming Platform (AWS PoC)

-A proof-of-concept **real-time health monitoring system** for smart watches using AWS IoT Core, Kinesis, Lambda, DynamoDB, and SNS.
+A proof-of-concept real-time health monitoring system for smartwatches using AWS IoT Core, EventBridge Pipes, and SNS.
+It captures live biometric data (e.g., heart rate, steps, SpO₂) from wearable devices via MQTT, routes events to the default EventBridge bus, and delivers real-time alerts to subscribed users when health thresholds are exceeded.

 It simulates live biometric data (heart rate, steps, SpO₂) from wearable devices, processes it in real time, stores it, and triggers alerts if health thresholds are exceeded.

 ---